 Type 6w5: ‘The Defender’

 Type 6w5 has basic traits of type 6 and secondary traits of type 5 personality.
 Traits of type 5 and type 6 are in conflict i.e. ‘affiliation vs detachment from others’ yet both are seeking security.
 As a result, type 6w5 has both tendencies approaching and detaching.
 They are serious, ethical, and self-controlled people who can be passionate and outspoken when expressing their views.

 Healthy versions of this subtype are organized, curious, perceptive, intellectual, and good speakers.
 They also make good educators.
 Fields of medicine, law, and engineering are good for them as they have established rules.
 They often contribute to causes, community service, and take a stand for the weak.
 Often, they are a spokesperson for less privileged people.
 These personalities possess good observational skills and perception which makes their foresight pretty strong.

 Average versions of this subtype can be anxious but mostly they try to sort it out on their own or may seek help from a mentor.
 They are strong, competitive, and emotionally inhibited people who like their privacy.
 They see the world as a dangerous place and may react aggressively upon perceiving any threat to their security.
 They struggle with trusting people and doubt their intentions.

 Unhealthy versions of this subtype can be paranoid with regard to personal security.
-They can even turn to drugs or alcohol to cope with their delusions, anxiety, cynicism, and feelings of inferiority.
+They can even turn to drugs or drinks to cope with their delusions, anxiety, cynicism, and feelings of inferiority.
 Their patterns can be self-destructive but they carefully hide it from others.
-Murder, suicide, and violence can also take place.
+Self-harm, taking ones life and violence can also take place.